-The Wandinger-Ness laboratory utilizes sophisticated microscopic imaging technologies, flow cytometry, protein biochemistry, cell biology and genomics to address questions related to the pathogenesis and treatment of peripheral neuropathies, ovarian cancer and kidney disease.
-New technologies and discoveries have been translated to 6 patents and invention disclosures.
-The group is highly collaborative and interdisciplinary with research partners in Canada, Germany, the United Kingdom, as well as in the College of Pharmacy, the School of Medicine, and the School of Engineering at the University of New Mexico (UNM).
+The Wandinger-Ness laboratory utilizes sophisticated microscopic imaging technologies, flow cytometry, protein biochemistry, cell biology and genomics to address questions related to the pathogenesis and treatment of ovarian cancer.
+New technologies and discoveries have been translated to 7 patents and invention disclosures.
+The group is highly collaborative and interdisciplinary with research partners in the College of Pharmacy, and the School of Medicine at the University of New Mexico (UNM).

 University of California, Los Angeles,